adibfarrasy/notes/past me's questions/agriaku.md

 ### authentication/OTPVerificationServiceImpl
 OTP BUSINESS LOGIC
     - what is @Inject for and how to use it?
+INJECT A CONSTRUCTOR.
+IN JAVA CAN BE USED TO INJECT FIELD AND METHOD AS WELL.
     - what is companion object and when to use it?
+FOR OBJECT DECLARATION INSIDE A CLASS.
+THE OBJECT CAN HAVE FIELDS AND METHODS.
     - when to use coroutineScope { launch { ... } }?
+TO WRITE ASYNC NON-BLOCKING CODE (DON'T HAVE TO WAIT FOR THE RESULTS TO BE RECEIVED BEFORE CONTINUING THE PROGRAM)
     - what is logger and when to use logger?
+TO LOG API AT DEPLOYMENT

 ### authentication/EmailVerificationServiceImpl
 EMAIL VERIFICATION BUSINESS LOGIC